 Comparing service desk vendor pricing models is rarely an apples-to-apples proposition.
 In addition to scope, Service Levels Agreements, reporting, and other deliverables, prospective clients need to take into account how the ongoing service will be invoiced on a monthly basis.
 How those recurring costs are tabulated should be an essential part of the proposal review process.
-A dedicated, per agent model is fairly straightforward.
-Clients pay the service desk outsourcing vendor a flat monthly fee for each agent assigned to their account and all service is delivered on a best effort basis by those individuals.
+A dedicated, per-agent model is fairly straightforward.
+Clients pay the service desk outsourcing vendor a flat monthly fee for each agent assigned to their account and all service is delivered on a best-effort basis by those individuals.
 Some vendors also follow a subscription pricing concept, charging a flat monthly per-user fee, also pretty straightforward for clients looking for predictable costs.
-On the other hand, some clients prefer to pay for what they use versus pay the same flat rate regardless of slow periods.
-For them, the choice is commonly between a per call or per contact and a per-incident pricing model.
+On the other hand, some clients prefer to pay for what they use versus paying the same flat rate regardless of slow periods.
+For them, the choice is commonly between a per-call or per-contact and a per-incident pricing model.
 And, just as commonly, those options are misconstrued as synonymous.

 So what’s the difference between an incident and a contact?

 A contact is any offered voice call, voicemail, e-mail, end-user submission, or text chat request that is directed to the service desk.
 This includes notifications generated by automated systems used for network monitoring or other notification broadcasts.
 An incident is any record in the ticketing or incident management system that is created or handled by a service desk agent.
 This would include ticket records created as a result of contact with the service desk or an end-user-submitted record (which is automatically routed to the service desk for triage and resolution).